Wesztman/mkdocs-azure-pipelines/README.md

 Pipeline/template code starts here...
 ````

+### Debugging

+If you are having issues with the plugin, you can run `mkdocs build` and `mkdocs serve` with the `--verbose` flag to get more information about what the plugin is doing.
+All logs from the plugin should be prefixed with `mkdocs-azure-pipelines: `.

 ## Contributing

 Contributions are welcome!
 If you find any bugs or have a feature request, please open an issue or even better, a pull request 🥳